Common Drinking Water Contaminants

 Fluoride is added into drinking water during treatment, at a maximum level of 0.7 mg per liter.
 It’s also found naturally in the ground.
 While it has some dental benefits (it can prevent tooth decay and cavities), a number of studies have linked fluoride contamination to illness and disease, including cancer and skeletal fluorosis.

-Read More: The Best Fluoride Water Filter Reviews of 2021
+Read More: The Best Fluoride Water Filter Reviews

 Lead